 125D.
-Communications with intent to procure person under 17 years, &c.
+Communications with intent to procure child or young person

-- (1) A person (the "accused person") who makes a communication by any means with the intention of procuring a person under the age of 17 years, or a person the accused person believes is under the age of 17 years, to engage in an unlawful sexual act, either in this State or elsewhere, is guilty of a crime. - Charge: Communicating with intent to procure a person under the age of 17 years to engage in an unlawful sexual act. - (2) For the purposes of subsection (1) - unlawful sexual act means an act that would, if committed in relation to a person under the age of 17 years, constitute an offence under section 124, 125B, 126, 127, 133 or 185.
+- (1) A person (the "accused person") who makes a communication by any means, and to any person, with the intention of procuring a person under the age of 17 years, or a person the accused person believes is under the age of 17 years, to engage in an unlawful sexual act, either in this State or elsewhere, is guilty of a crime. - Charge: Grooming with intent to procure a child [or young person] for sexual abuse. - (2) For the purposes of subsection (1) - unlawful sexual act means an act that would, if committed in relation to a person under the age of 17 years, constitute an offence under section 124, 125B, 126, 127, 133 or 185. - (3) A person (the "accused person") who makes a communication by any means, and to any person, with the intention of exposing, without legitimate reason, a person under the age of 17 years, or a person the accused person believes is under the age of 17 years, to any indecent material, either in this State or elsewhere, is guilty of a crime.